Abhishek-1804/dotfiles/README.md

 # Dotfiles Repository

 This repository contains all the necessary dotfiles and scripts to set up a development environment.
-It includes configurations for Zsh, Neovim, Tmux, Starship, Yabai, SKHD, and other essential tools, managed through Homebrew and GNU Stow.
+It includes configurations for Zsh, Neovim, Tmux, Starship, and other essential tools, managed through Homebrew and GNU Stow.

 ## Prerequisites